StasiekKolodz/OrderAndChaos_AI/README.md

 # Order and Chaos
 Board game runs in the terminal.
+To see more details check [Dokumentacja użytkownika](./Dokumentacja użytkownika chaos and order.docx) (only in polish)
 Possible opponents: \
 -Other player \
 -Random player \